roman-neuhauser/Ansel-wiki/Home.md

 * [Why a fork ?](https://github.com/aurelienpierre/R-Darktable/wiki/Why-a-fork-%3F),
 * [Open source and professional photography : lies and wishes](https://eng.aurelienpierre.com/2022/06/open-source-and-professional-photography-lies-and-wishes/),
 * [Design by committee will not save FLOSS](https://eng.aurelienpierre.com/2022/06/design-by-committee-will-not-save-floss/).

+TL; DR : darktable stability and code quality has degraded too much these past years due to the lack of management and working method, bugs get merged faster than they get fixed, and it's impossible to keep up with the pace at which technical debt is introduced.

 # What is **not** R&Darktable ?